 The company has seen a lot of change and development over the last 100 years of operation.
 One of the first products they marketed was retroreflective glass as used in traffic lights and signals.
-Not long after that, Swarovski moved into the fashion market when they created sew on crystal-studded ribbons for accessory and fashion manufacturers.
-They even became a high profile provider of optical instruments for hunting and nature observation.
+Not long after that, Swarovski moved into the fashion market when they created sew-on crystal-studded ribbons for accessories and fashion manufacturers.
+They even became a high-profile provider of optical instruments for hunting and nature observation.

 Many people recognize the name of Swarovski crystal in jewelry because it is so unique.
 New coatings are developed all the time—creating popular signature bead collections such as seen with the German and Tie-dye coatings.
 Part of what makes Swarovski jewelry so exceptional is that new beads, colors, and designs are constantly being created—leaving older creations to be discontinued.

 Swarovski crystal has had over a hundred years to make their company the success they are.
 They continue to be held in the highest regard for their more intricate designs in crystal pieces and jewelry, as well as for the contribution they’ve made to society with the innovative design of the retroreflective glass.
 Who’s to say how many lives have been saved by the use of traffic lights?
 Swarovski maintains an emphasis on a high-quality product, and, amazingly enough, they are still finding ways to make their crystal sparkle and shine even more—ensuring anyone who wears Swarovski crystal is a true standout.